top of page

 Harvard and the World Economics Forum encourage maintaining a regular schedule, setting clear boundaries, taking regular breaks, and staying connected socially and in person with others.

 There is a mental load that comes with managing the home.
-Paying bills, picking kids up from school, fixing dinner, dealing with insurance – they all add up.
+Paying bills, picking kids up from school, fixing dinner, and dealing with insurance – they all add up.
 Working remotely requires spouses who work together to share the mental load and the time it takes to complete household tasks fairly.

-3. Maintain a regular routine or schedule (if you can)
+3. Maintain a Regular Routine or Schedule (if you can)

 Some of us do not have the luxury of doing this every day and all day long.
 We have competing priorities at home.
 It’s up to you to figure out what works best for you.
 As an example, I choose to start very early in the morning and put in three hours of uninterrupted work each day at a time when nobody else needs me.

-4. Set clear boundaries
+4. Set Clear Boundaries

 5. Sleep

 Sofia Quaglia did an excellent job stringing together the research in her article for Fatherly entitled “Is 6 Hours Of Sleep Really Enough?
-Science Has A Very Clear Answer” Here are two excerpts:
+Science Has A Very Clear Answer.”
+Here are two excerpts:

 “Various pieces of research have linked sleep deprivation to poor working memory.
 Sleep quality and length are also linked to emotional intelligence, according to a 2022 study.
 And insomnia is correlated with higher likelihood of developing depression.
 ‘Your brain at night is basically flushing the toilet and letting all the stuff go,’ Mednick says.”